gkalpak/simple-torch/README.md

     - Show status message (e.g. on error).
     - Try to stop tracks/stream (and see if it makes a difference in mobile notifications).
   - Make it a PWA.
-- Add unit tests.
+- Add more unit tests (and update documentation for the `test` script).
-- Add e2e tests.
+- Add e2e tests (and update documentation for the `test` script).
 - Add CI support.